kitsuyaazuma/BlazeFL/examples/step-by-step-dsfl/README.md

 This class uses Python’s standard library multiprocessing (wrapped under BlazeFL) to train clients concurrently.
 You mainly need to implement:

-- `process_client` (a static method that child processes call)
+- `process_client` (a static method called by child processes)
 - `get_shared_data` (to prepare the data shared across processes)
 - `uplink_package` (to send final results back to the server)

 By storing shared data on disk instead of passing it directly, you avoid complex shared memory management.
 This design makes it straightforward to enable parallel training.

-The complete source code is [here](https://github.com/kitsuyaazuma/BlazeFL/tree/main/examples/step-by-step-dsfl/algorithm/dsfl.py).
+The complete source code is [here](https://github.com/kitsuyaazuma/blazefl/tree/main/examples/step-by-step-dsfl/algorithm/dsfl.py).

 ## Implementing a Pipeline